esewhyte/esewhyte/README.md

 - **Data Visualization**: Turning raw data into interactive dashboards and stories.
 - **Climate & Health Data**: Interested in using data to solve pressing global challenges.

-Feel free to connect with me or check out my projects! 😄
+Feel free to connect with me! 😄

 ---